michalpelka/M5NtripClient/README.md

 ## Troubleshooting

 ### Cannot Connect to WiFi
-- Verify SSID and password in `secrets.h`
+- Verify SSID and password in `config.txt` (SD card) or `secrets.h`
+- Check SD card is properly inserted and formatted (FAT32)
 - Check WiFi signal strength
 - Ensure 2.4GHz WiFi network (ESP32 doesn't support 5GHz)
+- Check serial monitor for config loading messages

+### SD Card Not Detected
+- Ensure SD card is formatted as FAT32 (not exFAT or NTFS)
+- Verify SD card is properly inserted into M5Stack
+- Check that `config.txt` is in the root directory (not in a subfolder)
+- Try a different SD card (some cards may have compatibility issues)
+- Check serial monitor - device should show "SD config loaded!" or error message
+- Device will automatically fall back to `secrets.h` if SD loading fails

 ### Cannot Connect to NTRIP Server
-- Verify NTRIP host, port, and credentials in `secrets.h`
+- Verify NTRIP host, port, and credentials in `config.txt` (SD card) or `secrets.h`
 - Check that mountpoint exists and is accessible
 - Verify internet connectivity
 - Some NTRIP services require valid subscription